rvesse/stardog-docs/src/docs/dotnet.html.md

 ### Modifying Data

-If you want to add/remove data from an existing graph then you can use the `UpdateGraph()` method, this takes a URI for the graph to update and collections of triples to be added and removed.
-Note that removals are always processed before additions.
+If you want to add or remove data from an existing graph, then you can use the `UpdateGraph()` method, which takes a URI for the graph to update and collections of triples to be added and removed.  _Note that removals are always processed before additions_.

 <gist>5833189</gist>

 ### Loading Data

-Since the `IStorageProvider` API is primarily graph oriented the simplest way to load data is to load an entire graph from a database:
+Since the `IStorageProvider` API is primarily graph-oriented the simplest way to load data is to load an entire graph from a database:

 <gist>5786161</gist>